-26. Visit the redesigned Long Island Science Center in Rocky Point, where kids can play archaeologist and dig for dinosaur bones.
+26. Visit the Long Island Science Center's new location in Riverhead, where kids can play archaeologist and dig for dinosaur bones.

 27. Go out to eat.
 Whether it’s for breakfast, lunch, or dinner, there’s no shortage of family-friendly restaurants on Long Island.

 Unless noted, photos courtesy of the venues